ClojureBridge/organizing/Class-level-grouping-guide.md

 * Beginner: Has never really worked with any programming languages.
 * Advanced Beginner: Has worked with other programming languages and may be familiar with programming concepts, but has not worked with functional programming, Clojure.
 * Intermediate: Understands programming concepts like functions, loops, classes.
 May only know about Clojure without having actually used it themselves.
-* Advanced Intermediate: Has written their own programs many times but may not have worked with Rails, Git or Heroku before.
+* Advanced Intermediate: Has written their own programs many times but may not have worked with Clojure, Git or Heroku before.
 * Advanced, no Clojure: Advanced work in another programming language, but new to Clojure.
 * Advanced in Clojure: Has written Clojure applications before.
 Possibly a good candidate for teaching or being a TA.